KFRMB/ButtonGO.js/README.md

 With this easy-to-use Framework you can make buttons do some crazy ****

+I created this framework because there was little movement in buttons, whether you're filling in a form for a driving license or completing your login form, how do you know you are at step 2?
+Just tell its step 2?
+Dude..
+Thats lame, step up your game, add some movement in that button!
+For instance, make the button move right when the user clicks on next step.
+The user gets a better feeling, sees his or her progress better and the website has more interaction with the user making it more unique.
+An other instence for using my framework is for download buttons, just click and download... yeaaaaah hell no. lets take it up a notch, in my framework the download button moves out of your screen taking your download up like a rocket and landing on your pc!
+These kind of animations are the small change to making a website more interactive and amusing.

 <b> Using jQuery </b>

 In order to make my page load faster and avoid lagg in my animations i used jQuery.